hokamc/docker-demo/README.md

 </div>

 <p align="center">
-A demo project that implement High Availability of application through docker and docker compose
+A demo project that implement High Availability of application through docker and docker swarm respectively
 <br></p>

 ## Table of Contents